Getting started

 - An Ableton Push 2

-- A way to burn disk images to SSD card
+- A way to burn disk images to SD card

 1. Download Pushpin image